MaT1g3R/Halp/deliverables/iteration-02.review.md

  * Ordered from most to least important.
  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s).

+ We used a GitHub planning board to assign tasks to members and see what functions have not been implemented yet.
+This allowed us to know exactly who was working on what taks and showed us how much workload we had left (by number of issues left) and gave us a physical view of exactly how much progress we had done so far.

 #### Decisions that did not turn out as well as we hoped